microsoft/metered-billing-accelerator/MeteringPoC/state-transistions.md

 ### terms

-- `RemainingQuantity` refers to quantities which are included in the monthly plan, and are not yet fully consumed.
-As long as there is `RemainingQuantity`, we don't report to the metering API.
+- `IncludedQuantity` refers to quantities which are included in the monthly plan, and are not yet fully consumed.
+As long as there is `IncludedQuantity`, we don't report to the metering API.
 - `ConsumedQuantity` is something the customer needs to pay for, and which needs to be sliced into these 1-hour-aggregates.
 - The `UsageToBeReported` collection in the state is essentially a TODO-list of HTTP calls which must be made, i.e. each successful POST to the metering API later can remove the entry from the `UsageToBeReported` collection.